ruizhaogit/GuessWhat-TemperedPolicyGradient/README.md

 For more details, please refer to our paper:
 "Improving Goal-Oriented Visual Dialog Agents via Advanced Recurrent Nets with Tempered Policy Gradient".
+The paper is accepted as oral presentation at IJCAI 2018 workshop Linguistic and Cognitive Approaches To Dialog Agents (LaCATODA 2018).

 The code was developed by Rui Zhao (Siemens AG & Ludwig Maximilian University of Munich).
 The implementation is tested on Ubuntu 14.04 using a single GPU with 12GB memory.